WICG/raw-clipboard-access/explainer.md

 Raw Clipboard Access aims to provide a low-level API solution to this problem, by implementing copying and pasting of data with any arbitrary Clipboard type, without encoding and decoding.

 This could be used by:
-* Online editors like Google Docs or Microsoft Office 365, copy/paste OpenOffice or Microsoft Word documents/spreadsheets/presentations.
+* Online editors like Google Docs or Microsoft Office 365, copy/paste OpenOffice or Microsoft Word documents/spreadsheets/presentations (proprietary formats).
-* [Figma](https://crbug.com/150835#c73), to copy/paste PhotoShop/GIMP, GIFs, or RAW images.
+* [Figma](https://crbug.com/150835#c73), to copy/paste PhotoShop/GIMP, GIFs, or RAW images, or already-supported formats with not-supported metadata (long tail of metadata).
-* Web Apps supporting “niche” types, like LaTeX, .ogg, etc.
+* Web Apps supporting “niche” types, like LaTeX, .ogg, etc (long tail of formats).

 The existing Async Clipboard API’s re-encoding is still encouraged for use cases requiring only generic types, and easier to use as custom encoders/decoders would not be necessary, but raw clipboard access allows web applications with more specific or sophisticated clipboard support needs to meet those needs.